Wisdom Project 2030 Community Volunteer Opportunities

 United Way Compass Center

 United Way needs 2-3 volunteers to help in its Compass Center to assist with phone calls from clients.
 The Compass Center is A community resource center helping individuals and families navigate existing services and providers throughout Gainesville and Hall County.
 Managing the calls can be done from your home if you have access to a laptop and internet or in UW office if you are interested in getting out.
-Shifts are flexible 2-8 hours weekly or biweekly, Monday-Friday from 8:30-4.
+Shifts are flexible 2-8 hours weekly or biweekly, Monday-Thursday from 8:30-4.
 Training is available.
 Volunteers would log information into the computer while talking to the client.
-Opportunities will last until UNG interns return for school in mid-January.
+Opportunities will last until UNG interns return for school in September.
 Please contact Julie Ferguson at 770-540-4293.

 UNG Institue for Healthy Aging Learning Program